Anna Elizabeth Klumpke: Career

-Klumpke and Bonheur

-As a girl, Anna had been given a "Rosa" doll, styled after the French animal painter Rosa Bonheur—so famous at the time that dolls were made in her image.
-From early childhood, Anna had been fascinated and inspired by the woman artist.
+As a girl, Klumpke had been given a "Rosa" doll, styled after the French animal painter Rosa Bonheur.
+From early childhood, she was fascinated and inspired by Bonheur.
 In 1895, the two women met, Bonheur at age 73 and Klumpke at age 39.
 Klumpke was intent on painting Bonheur's portrait.

-By August 11, 1898, the two women were living together and had signed a contract, Bonheur created a new art studio for Klumpke and in exchange Klumpke would paint three portraits of Bonheur and write her biography.
+By August 11, 1898, the two women were living together and had signed a contract; Bonheur created a new art studio for Klumpke, and in exchange, Klumpke would paint three portraits of Bonheur and write her biography.
 Their relationship endured until Bonheur's death in May 1899.

-Klumpke was named as the sole heir to Bonheur's estate, against the family's desire.
+Klumpke was named the sole heir to Bonheur's estate, against the family's desire.
 In 1899, she opened the Rosa Bonheur Memorial Art School, providing art education for women.
 She oversaw the sale of Bonheur's collected works in 1900.
 She founded the Rosa Bonheur Prize at the Société des Artistes Français and organized the Musée de l'atelier Rosa Bonheur (Museum of the Studio of Rosa Bonheur) at Château de By near the Palace of Fontainebleau.

-Klumpke was a meticulous diarist, publishing in 1908 a biography of Bonheur, Sa Vie Son Oeuvre, meaning Her Life, Her Work.
-This biography was based on her own diary and Bonheur's letters, sketches and other writings.
+Klumpke was a meticulous diarist; in 1908, she published a biography of Bonheur, Sa Vie Son Oeuvre, meaning Her Life, Her Work.
+The biography was based on her own diary and Bonheur's letters, sketches, and other writings.
 In the book, which was not published in English until 1998, Klumpke told the story of Bonheur's life and related how she had met Bonheur, how they had fallen in love, and how she had become the artist's official portraitist and companion.

 Klumpke exhibited her work at the Palace of Fine Arts and The Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.

-San Francisco

 Following Bonheur's death, Klumpke divided her time between France, Boston, and San Francisco, finally settling in San Francisco in the 1930s.
-During World War I, with her mother, she established a military convalescent hospital at her home in Thomery.
+During World War I, she established a military convalescent hospital at her home in Thomery with her mother.

-In 1940, at the age of 84, Klumpke published her own autobiography Memoirs of an Artist.
-She died on February 9, 1942, at the age of 86 years in her native San Francisco.
+In 1940, at the age of 84, Klumpke published her autobiography, Memoirs of an Artist.
+She died on February 9, 1942, at the age of 85 years, in her native San Francisco.
 A memorial to her is at Neptune Society Columbarium, San Francisco, and she is buried alongside Rosa Bonheur and Nathalie Micas at Père Lachaise Cemetery, Paris.
-Their collective tomb reads "Friendship is divine affection".
+Their collective tomb reads, "Friendship is divine affection."
 Klumpke was included in the 2018 exhibit Women in Paris 1850–1900.

 Style

 Anna Klumpke was primarily a genre painter, often painting pastoral scenes featuring static figures, usually female.
 Her painting, Catinou Knitting, was exhibited at the Paris Salon in 1887.
 This sentimental image proved highly popular in reproduction and is still sold in hand-painted copies.
-She also painted portraits, many of which were women.
+She also painted portraits, many of which were of women.